rickardlindberg/rlci/README.md

 interesting to work on next.

 * **Extend pipeline functionality**
-    * Make it setup a clean environment with an empty directory
     * Make it output what it is doing

 * **More realistic output** The pipeline currently writes its "report" to